dannyob/signpost/README.md

 - (led-text string)
     Output a string in cylon red, to the Neopixel display.
 - (with-led () body)
-    By default, ulisps' graphic extensions are output on the T-Display's built-in tft screen.
+    By default, ulisps' graphic extensions are output on the T-Display's built-in TFT screen.
 Within the with-led special form, ulisp GFX extensions instead write to the Neopixel display.

 ## More power than you can safely use